UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 ## Elevator Pitch

-Players will get to experience the life of a poor family traveling west in the late 1840's in search of a better opportunity.
-The goal of the game is to give the player the feeling of what it may have been like to live during that time period through various mini games.
-There are not many other similar games regarding Manifest Destiny, but the ones that actually exist target an older audience and place a greater emphasis of the hardships of the time.
+The purpose of our game is for players to experience the life of a family traveling west in the late 1840's in search of a better opportunity.
+The players should get a sense of what it may have been like to live during that time through various scenes and mini games producing a campaign-like experience.
+This game hopes to teach players why people migrated west, and how life today differs from life back then.
+There are not many other similar games regarding Manifest Destiny, but the ones that exist target an older audience and place a greater emphasis on the hardships of the time.

 ## Influences (Brief)
 - Oregon Trail